lydialawli/Evok/README.md

 >- A reminder feature
 >- Tools to help you take each picture in a coherent way (ie. an __Onion Skin__ of the last picture shown on the camera, as you're about to take the next one)

-- Imagine you want to keep track of your child's growth in many different aspects, you can:
+- Imagine you want to keep the history of your __child's growth__ in many different aspects, you can:
 >- keep track of his physical aspect through images
->- keep track of text format information (ie. height, weight, behaviour, diary...)
+>- write a diary of the child (using text input)